Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/01-Intro-to-NGS-data-analysis-III.md

 > For the purposes of this workshop, we only need understand the idea behind of bigwig files and what they are used for.
 We hope to address their generation and use in more detail in future workshops.

-Bigwig file data essentially describes all positions in the reference genome, thus we can use them to evaluate signal across many genomic loci simultaneously.
-One common example is to plot the signal directly upstream and downstream of the called peaks.
-As you can see in the example below, such analysis is not limited to ChIP-seq, and could instead represent Tn5 insertions in an ATAC-seq experiment, for example.
+Bigwig files can be used to evaluate signal across many genomic loci simultaneously.
+A common task is to plot signal directly upstream and downstream of called peaks.
+Consider the example below:

 <p align="center">
 <img src="../figures/chip-tss-example.png" title="" alt="context"